 Here is some of my radio gear.
-I’ve not listed everything as it would take up too much space, and be boring!
+I’ve not listed everything as it would take up too much space, and become boring!

-My main rig is the AnyTone AT-778UV.
+My main 2 metre – 70cms rig is the AnyTone AT-778UV.
 There’s an interesting video about scanning CTCSS tones on the Anytone here.
 The Baojie BJ-218 runs 25 Watts and is for mobile use.
 The Baofeng GT-3 handheld is for keeping in my pocket!
 The Baofeng UV-5R is another little gem.
 You can scan for CTCSS tones on the Baofeng, see video here.
 For some reason, I have two UV-5R radios!
 The Alinco DR-605 is old but it’s a reliable radio which I use in the workshop.
 It’s on a 10 element 70cms Yagi aimed at the Isle of Wight repeater.
 The Anytone AT5189 is my 4 metre radio.
 It runs 25 Watts into a Sirio CX 4-68 vertical aerial.

 The Kenwood TS-570D is the main shack radio.
 In fact, I have two TS-570D transceivers.
 One is solely for short wave listening.
-The Alinco DX-SR8 is used with my Mini-Whip Active Antenna and is for long and medium wave DX, from 30kHz up.
+The Alinco DX-SR8 is mainly for long and medium wave DX, from 30kHz up.
 It also acts as a standby HF rig.
 The AnyTone AT5555 is an all mode radio covering 25 to 30 MHz.
 This is a nice little radio and it’s usually tuned to one of the many 10 metre beacons or it’s monitoring 29.600 FM or our local 10 metre repeater.
 GB3CQ.